-Finally, from time-to-time, we raise capital by selling our common shares in various at-the market offerings.
-We currently have one such offering covering up to \$44,925,000 of our common shares.
-During the three months ended March 31, 2022, we sold an aggregate of 2,730,725 common shares in that offering for which we realized aggregate net proceeds of approximately \$15.5 million.
+Finally, from time-to-time we raise capital by selling our common shares in various at-the market offerings.
+During calendar year 2021, through these facilities we sold an aggregate of 10,490,188 common shares for which we realized aggregate net proceeds of approximately\$56.4 million.
+As of the date of this prospectus supplement, we have one such offering in process, which, has approximately\$22.1 million of availability remaining.